Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 C:\Users\<yourname> is available at:

-For ease of access, you can create a symbolic link to any Windows folder from the Ubuntu terminal, e.g. for
+For ease of access, you can create a Linux symbolic link to any Windows folder from the terminal.
+For example, for

 cd ~ ln -s /mnt/c/projects/code/

-code folder will appear in your home directory.
+code folder will appear in your Linux home directory.
 Navigate to it using

 /mnt/c/projects/code/, which maps directly to

 Accessing Windows files from Linux is considerably slower than using the native Linux file system.
-Where possible, create projects within the Linux file space, typically within your home folder (
+Where possible, create projects in the Linux file space, typically in your home folder (

-wsl ls -la lists the full contents and details of files in a Windows folder.
+wsl ls -la lists all files in a Windows folder.